Bumblebee202111/MinusOneMusic-public/README.md

   > [Here](#intd) are important non-to-dos

 - Core functionalities and UI retained, but only on a best-effort basis.
-- Non additive or subtractive Modifications.
+- Non additive or subtractive modifications.
 Some convenient UI/behavior changes can be toggled in Settings (not implemented yet).
 - No extra features.
 - Music playback.
 - _Natural_ (without special adaptations) tablet/landscape support.